quibble-dbal/dabble/README.md

 `Dabble\Adapter` object.
 They all follow a similar syntax where argument one is the table name, and further arguments are arrays of key/value pairs.

+There are also helper classes that these are actually a front for.

 Of course, regular PDO methods are also available for fine-grained tuning.

 ## FAQ